pinecone-io/agentic-ai-with-pinecone-and-aws/workshop/instruqt/05-agentic-rag/assignment.md

 id: y3ygny5gklwa
 type: challenge
 title: Run multiple tools with agentic RAG
-teaser: In this module, you'll learn hoow to implement agentic RAG using multiple tools to retrieve data from both a web search and semantic search over a Pinecone index.
+teaser: In this module, you'll learn how to implement agentic RAG using multiple tools to retrieve data from both a web search and semantic search over a Pinecone index.
 tabs:
 - id: wru3vpetuhxw
   title: Terminal